eltunbabirzade/IT_Salary_Survey/README.md

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 You are free to use, modify, and distribute the code as per the terms of this license.